Items in Zotero libraries can be organized with collections and tags.

 Click the “New Collection…” button above the left column (or right-click on “My Library” and choosing “New Collection…”), and give a name for the new collection.
 The new collection will appear as a folder inside “My Library”.
 Subcollections can be created by dragging and dropping a collection onto another collection, or by right-clicking an existing collection and choosing “New Subcollection…”.

-Right-click on the collection (control-click on OS X) and choose “Rename Collection…”, and provide the new name.
+Right-click on the collection (control-click on OS X), choose “Rename Collection…”, and provide the new name.

 Right-click on the collection (control-click on OS X) and choose “Remove Collection…”.
 Removing a collection does not delete the items in the collection.

-Note that when “My Library” is selected, pressing the Delete key will prompt you to delete the item.
-Deleted items are moved to the Trash, and removed from all collections.
+When “My Library” is selected, pressing the Delete key will prompt you to delete the item.
+Deleted items are moved to the Trash and removed from all collections.

 When a collection is selected, you can delete items by pressing Ctrl-Delete (Cmd-Delete on OS X).
-Alternatively, right-click (control-click on Macs) the selected items and choose “Delete Selected Item[s] From Library…”.
+Alternatively, right-click (control-click on OS X) the selected items and choose “Move Item(s) to Trash…”.

 To see all the collections an item is in, select the item and then hold down the Option (OS X), Control (Windows) or Alt key (Linux).
 Keep the key pressed.
 After a brief delay, this highlights all the collections that contain the item.

 Items that are not in any collection can be found in the “Unfiled Items” folder found under “My Library”.
-This folder can also be selected by right-clicking (control-click on OS X) “My Library” and selecting “Show Unfiled Items”.
+This folder can also be selected by right-clicking “My Library” and selecting “Show Unfiled Items”.

 By default, items added to a subcollection do not automatically appear in the parent collection(s).
 This can be changed by setting the “recursiveCollections” hidden preference to 'true'.
 Click “Open about:config” from the Advanced pane of the Zotero preferences and type “recursive” (without quotes) into the search box.
 Double-click on “extensions.zotero.recursiveCollections” to toggle it between 'true' and 'false'.
 The change will take effect the next time you select a collection, but it will not apply automatically to other copies of Zotero (including between Zotero for Firefox and Zotero Standalone on the same system).
 Recursive collections are not currently available for the online library.

 The tag selector is located at the bottom of the left column.
-It shows all the tags that have been attached to the items shown in the center column (to show all the tags present in the library, click the multi-color button and select “Display All Tags in This Library”).
-By selecting one or multiple tags in the tag selector, only those items carrying the selected tags are shown in the center column.
+It shows all the tags that have been attached to the items currently shown in the center column, excluding items that don't match any current search.
+To show all the tags present in the library, click the multi-color button and select “Display All Tags in This Library”.
+Tags not attached to currently shown items are greyed out.
+By selecting one or multiple tags in the tag selector, only those items carrying the selected tags are shown in the center column, which may in turn further limit the tags shown.
 Clicking a selected tag again will deselect it.
 To deselect all tags at once, click the multi-color button and choose “Deselect All”.

 The filter box at the bottom of the tag selector can be used to search tags.
-Only the tags containing the search string are shown.
+Type into the search box to see all tags that match.
+To go back to viewing all the tags in the collection, press the X button or backspace to erase the text in the search box.

 The tag selector allows tags to be globally renamed and deleted.
 To rename a tag across all items, right-click the tag (control-clicking on OS X) and choose “Rename Tag…”.
 To delete a tag from all items, right-click the tag and choose “Delete Tag…”.
 To assign a tag to multiple items at once, drag a selection of items from the center column onto a tag in the tag selector.